DucManhPhan/DucManhPhan.github.io/_posts/2019-11-02-How-to-write-simple-scripts-in-linux.md

 ---
 layout: post
-title: How to write simple scripts in Ubuntu
+title: How to write simple scripts in Linux
 bigimg: /img/image-header/road-to-solution.jpeg
-tags: [Ubuntu, Linux]
+tags: [Linux]
 ---

 In this article, we will learn the most basic knowledge to program with bash script.
 Understanding them makes us strong into shell scripting.